S13 (ZVV)

-The S13 is a regional railway line of the S-Bahn Zürich on the Zürcher Verkehrsverbund (ZVV), Zürich transportation network, in the cantons of Schwyz and Zürich.
+The S13 is a regional railway line of the S-Bahn Zurich on the Zürcher Verkehrsverbund (ZVV), Zurich transportation network, in the cantons of Schwyz and Zurich.
 It links with and junction stations.

 Route

 The line runs from Einsiedeln (SZ) to Wädenswil (ZH) on the Wädenswil–Einsiedeln railway line.
-Unlike other Zürich S-Bahn lines, it does not pass through Zürich HB.
+Unlike other Zurich S-Bahn lines, it does not pass through Zürich HB.
 Connecting trains are offered at Biberbrugg (S31, S40, Voralpen-Express) and Wädenswil (S2, S8, S25, InterRegios).

 The S13 is operated with single-deck Stadler FLIRT and FLIRT-III EMUs owned by Südostbahn (SOB).